19hours/sg-statutes/Acts/Civil Law Act.md

 (b) by another person in favour of the minor.

-4. Where the minor is registered under the Business Registration Act (Cap.
-32) to carry on any business (whether as a sole proprietor or in partnership with one or more other persons) —
+4. Where the minor is registered under the Business Names Registration Act 2014 to carry on any business (whether as a sole proprietor or in partnership with one or more other persons) —

 (a) any legal proceeding or action arising from or in connection with his carrying on of such business; or

-(b) any legal proceeding or action arising from or in connection with his acting as a person responsible for the management of such business (as defined in section 2(1) of that Act).
+(b) [Deleted by Act 29 of 2014 wef 03/01/2016]

+[Act 29 of 2014 wef 03/01/2016]

 5. Where the minor carries on business in Singapore as a limited partnership registered under the Limited Partnerships Act 2008 (Act 37 of 2008) (whether as a general partner or a limited partner) —